ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ### Interaction

-We can use the API handlers to issue transactions, query chain state, and whatever functionalities are being provided by the VM.
+We can use the API handlers to issue transactions, query chain state, and other functionalities provided by the VM.

 ## Interfaces